goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Unlocking Your Quirk.md

 ****

-%% #todos: Revise Terms for Quirk Tier Bonus and Quirk Die to reference their respective Quirk type (Mutation Bonus and Emitter Die). %%

-****
+Heroes come in all shapes and sizes, and that's not an exaggeration.
+With so many superhumans scattered throughout society, figuring out what it means to be a human has become quite the challenge.

+Many have strived to use their newfound abilities to protect those who cannot protect themselves, aspiring for society and their peers to recognize them as heroes.
+Others have opted to exploit their superiority over those who see them as freaks and give into their own selfish desires, becoming villains.

+Regardless of the motivation, all of them rely on the manifestation of a unique source of supernatural power—the Quirk.
 ## What is Your Quirk

 The manifestation of a Quirk can encompass an infinite range of characteristics and functions, however everyone possess three key traits.

 - The characteristics and functions of the Quirk has some reasonable basis, given suspension of disbelief, in scientific knowledge.
 - The Quirk possesses certain drawbacks that impact the physical, emotional, or intellectual health of its user.
-- The manifestation of the Quirk should be distinctive and signicantly separate from other Quirks.
+- The manifestation of the Quirk should be distinctive and significantly separate from other Quirks.
 That is to say, the core theme of the Quirk may be the same as another, but their specific characteristics and functions must differ.

 ## The Three Quirk Types

-Since the discovery of the first manifested Quirk, significant efforts have been made to analyze and catagorize the common characteristics and functions of superhuman abilities.
-However, the range of potential manifestions is near infinite and thus the effort to understand and group them is never-ending and the system constantly adapts to new Quirks.
+Since the discovery of the first manifested Quirk, significant efforts have been made to analyze and categorize the common characteristics and functions of superhuman abilities.
+However, the range of potential manifestations is near infinite and thus the effort to understand and group them is never-ending and the system constantly adapts to new Quirks.

-Although most Quirks could be reasonably grouped into multiple catagories, most Quirks will primarily fall into one of three broad types based on their function.
-These types are labeled as _Emiter_, _Mutation_, and _Transformation_.
+Although most Quirks could be reasonably grouped into multiple categories, most Quirks will primarily fall into one of three broad types based on their function.
+These types are _Emitter_, _Mutation_, and _Transformation_.
 ### Emitter Quirks

 Emitter Quirks are denoted by their ability to release certain substances or emit a certain aura.
 They often require a conscious effort to activate and sometimes require large amounts of concentration for them to remain active.
 They are accompanied by a subtle physical mutation or deformity.